Rabble-Rousers in the New King's Court: Algorithmic Effects on Account Visibility in Pre-X Twitter: Methods

 \subsection{Dataset}

 We use a dataset made available by~\citet{milli_engagement_2025}, who collected both the reverse-chronological and ``For You'' (henceforth, ``engagement'' as per the original paper) Twitter feeds of 806 US residents recruited on the CloudResearch Connect panel platform between February 11th-27th, 2023.
-Of note is that, despite the somewhat smaller sample and limited time span, these data were collected one month before Twitter released code for its recommendation algorithm on March 31st 2023,\footnote{\url{https://github.com/twitter/the-algorithm}} making it highly likely that our observations are driven by the same or very similar version of that algorithm.
+Though the collection window was short and the resulting dataset is relatively small, these data offer insight into a particular salient moment in the platform's history: they were collected (1) as the platform was changing identity in response to new ownership and (2) one month before Twitter released code for its recommendation algorithm on March 31st 2023,\footnote{\url{https://github.com/twitter/the-algorithm}} making it highly likely that our observations are driven by the same or very similar version of that algorithm.
 This allows for a unique juxtaposition between what the algorithm was \textit{built to do} versus what it \textit{did do}, namely, the stated purpose of recommending more interesting content versus the potential for amplifying more problematic content or over-centralizing recommendations among a few important accounts.

 Across both feeds and all participants, this dataset captures 205k potential exposures to 171k unique tweets authored or retweeted by 63.4k unique accounts.
 We direct the reader to the original paper for detailed participant demographics.
 However, given the politically-adjacent focus of this paper, we clarify that the dataset is heavily skewed with 76.7\% of participants identifying as left-leaning and 23.3\% as right-leaning, suggesting that the sample may not be nationally representative.\footnote{\citet{milli_engagement_2025} also report that the Twitter user population skewed Democrat in a 2020 ANES study of a nationally representative sample, but not to the degree of this dataset.} Therefore, we make balancing adjustments where necessary.
 The dataset does not contain any promotional or ad tweets.